Application of marine spatial planning

 These European planning processes were largely prompted by the need to better manage growing demands from new ocean uses, such as wind energy, oil and gas extraction and aquaculture, as well as the need to implement European Union directives on nature conservation.
 The European Commission is promoting the adoption of marine spatial planning as “a stable and transparent way to improve the competitiveness of the EU maritime economy and to deal with complex trans-national issues such as the effects of climate change.”
 The EU Parliament endorsed a Directive on marine spatial planning in April 2014.

 There has been a recent high-level initiative in the USA, supported by President Obama, to implement marine spatial planning nationwide.
 Similar to the approach taken in Australia and Canada, marine spatial planning is to be applied to large marine ecosystems.
 The spatial plans will identify:

 “Areas most suitable for various types or classes of activities in order to reduce conflicts among uses, reduce environmental impacts, facilitate compatible uses, and preserve critical ecosystem services to meet economic, environmental, security and social objectives.”

 In New Zealand, there is no legislative provision for integrated marine spatial planning.
 The RMA does provide for partial spatial planning through the preparation of regional coastal plans, but these do not address fishing, marine reserves or marine mammal sanctuaries.
-Despite this legislative vacuum, New Zealand’s first marine spatial planning process has commenced in the Hauraki Gulf.
-Called ‘Sea Change – Tai Timu Tai Pari’, the process has adopted a collaborative, stakeholder-led, non-stautory process for the development of the plan, which is expected to emerge later in 2015 (discussed further in a case study below).
+Despite this legislative vacuum, New Zealand’s first marine spatial plan called ‘Sea-Change – Tai Timu Tai Pari’ for the Hauraki Gulf was completed in December 2016.
+The process was collaborative, stakeholder-led and non-statutory.